databricks/zerobus-sdk-py/README.md

 ## Usage Examples

-See the `examples/` directory for complete, runnable examples demonstrating all three record type modes (implicit protobuf, explicit protobuf, and JSON) in both sync and async variants:
+See the `examples/` directory for complete, runnable examples in both JSON and protobuf formats (sync and async variants).

-- `sync_example_json.py` / `async_example_json.py` - JSON mode (simplest)
-- `sync_example_proto_implicit.py` / `async_example_proto_implicit.py` - Implicit protobuf (default, recommended for protobuf)
-- `sync_example_proto_explicit.py` / `async_example_proto_explicit.py` - Explicit protobuf (advanced)

-All examples demonstrate:
-- SDK initialization and configuration
-- Stream creation and management
-- Record ingestion (sync/async)
-- Progress tracking and callbacks
-- Error handling
-- Performance metrics
-- Proper resource cleanup

-To run the examples, set your credentials as environment variables and execute the scripts.
 See [examples/README.md](examples/README.md) for detailed instructions.

 ### JSON Examples